KnurrliDev/TBT/README.md

 // Composing and Running a Tree

-// This must appear before main() — collects all registered task types using Variant = std::variant<TASK_TYPES>;  // Expands to variant<TaskA, TaskB, ...>
+// This must appear before main() — collects all registered task types
+// make sure that #include <TBT/magic.hpp> is included at least once in the .cpp file using Variant = std::variant<TASK_TYPES>;  // Expands to variant<TaskA, TaskB, ...>

 // Global state container (passed to all tasks)